ohduran/ohduran.github.io/_posts/2018-10-23-read-me-a-pandas-tale.md

 4. `StopIteration` is raised here, so that means that it controls when the iteration stops at this abstraction level.
 To do so, it takes rows in chunks of size `self.chunksize`, and handles the end of the file by doing `min(size, self.nrows - self._currow)`, so that it doesn't *bite more than it can actually chew*.

 Let's regroup for a moment: `read_csv` is sort of a context manager, but not entirely, that calls a `TextFileReader` iterator to read the file.
-This `TextFileReader` iterates by calling the `PythonParser` again and again, and stops
+This `TextFileReader` iterates by calling the `PythonParser` again and again, and stops when the file has ended.

-leaves it to decide when to stop (presumably by raising an `StopIteration` somewhere along the process).
+That was enough, but we risk losing sleep for weeks because of not knowing what the PythonParser does.
+Let's relieve ourselves from that.

 ## PythonParser